onlabsorg/stilo/test/test-repository/.stilo/README.md

 # .stilo package

 This is the dafault implementation of a .stilo package, a npm package used by the stilo CLI to configure the olo-documents repository.

 The stilo CLI only requires the package to comply with a minimal API, wile the iternal implementation of that API can be anything.
 In other words, the behavior of a .stilo package is highly customizable.
 The required interface consists of:

+- *.stilo.protocols* object
-- *.stilo.store* object
+- *.stilo.routes* object
 - *.stilo.commands* object
 - *.stilo.afterInstall* function
 - *.stilo.beforeUninstall* function

 The following sections will describe both the minimum requirements that the *.stilo* api need to satisfy and this particular implementation of it.

+## .stilo.protocols

+##### Specification
+This objects maps URI schemes to [olojs.Store] instances or to parameter-less functions that return an [olojs.Store] instance.

+The *protocols* will be mounted to the repository URIStore by the stilo CLI.

+Stilo will always map the 'home:' scheme to a Router defined by the routes defined in the .stolo.routes object.

+##### Implementation
+This implementation of the *protocols* object contains some standard protocols, such as `http`, `https` and `file` and all the custom protocols defined by the installed plugins.

+Each plugin can define custom protocols by exporting a `stilo.protocols` object of scheme-store pairs.